AlexRabbit/Minecraft2Dropbox/README.md

 ### ✨ Back up your whole `.minecraft` folder — to **anywhere** you want ✨

 **Dropbox** ☁️ · **Google Drive** 📂 · **USB stick** 💾 · **External drive** 🖴 · **Any folder** 📁

-*So easy, even your grandma can do it.
-Really.* 👵❤️

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 *Windows · macOS · Linux*